ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Happiness/Peace is a skill that you develop and a choice that you make [^2].
 You can choose to live a certain way that will lead to peace.

-To have peace, your brain should be in controll in every situation.
+To have peace, your brain should be in control in every situation.
 You have to be mentally tough.

 You need to be peaceful if you want things to be good long term.
 Develop detachment (not wanting), be less judgemental and optimism.
 Aiming for peace requires a lot of recognizing, rethinking and flipping/unlearing almost everything.